davidiw/os-website/lab/lab4.md

 Make sure you understand why `user/faultalloc` and `user/faultallocbad` behave differently.

+> <span class="label-warning">**Challenge 5**</span>
+> Extend your kernel so that not only page faults,
+> but all types of processor exceptions
+> that code running in user space can generate,
+> can be redirected to a user-mode exception handler.
+> Write user-mode test programs to test user-mode handling
+> of various exceptions such as divide-by-zero,
+> general protection fault, and illegal opcode.

 ### Implementing Copy-on-Write Fork

 You now have the kernel facilities